 Maryland’s sex offense statutes are all very specific, and while other sex crimes are codified by the Maryland criminal code, these are the offenses that rise to the level of rape, and must be handled by legal representation that is experienced and passionate about getting to the truth.

 If you have been accused of rape, call Jezic & Moyse for a consultation today.
 Our team of experienced sex crimes legal experts will work hard to uncover the facts, establish what actually happened, and advocate for the best possible outcome for their client.
-Call Jezic & Moyse, criminal defense experts, today.
+Call Jezic & Moyse, criminal defense attorneys and experts, today.